Generalization of Laughlin's Theory for the Fractional Quantum Hall Effect: Quasiparticles and Quasiholes of Laughlin Condensates

-with $\Psi_{\frac{1}{m}}^{(j)} = \prod_{k<l}' z_{kl}^m$ representing LC without $j$-th electron, $P_j = \sum_{k\neq j} z_{jk}^{-1}$, and $T_j^{m-1} = \prod_{k\neq j} z_{jk}^{m-1}$.
-The physical description of this QP in Eq.(\ref{wfn_qp}) is as follows: One of the electrons get expelled (see Fig.\ref{condensates}${\bf b}$) from the LC where remaining electrons rearrange themselves in their Hilbert subspace.
-While each of the electrons in the condensate experiences $m$ correlation holes at the position of other electrons, they feel $(m-1)$ correlation holes associated with the expelled electron; thus a $^{m-1}$CF {\em emerges} as QP excitation of the LC and the net increase of charge is $(-e/m)$ due to the reduction of one correlation hole.
-Exiting from the LC in the Hilbert subspace, ${\cal H}_1$, characterized by the set of analytic functions $\{ z_j^l\}$, the electron occupies one of the states in the Hilbert subspace, ${\cal H}_2$, characterized by a set of analytic functions \cite{Girvin84} $\{ z_j^{l'} P_j \}$.
-While the former subspace corresponds to the lowest LL, the latter may be obtained by projecting the second LL onto the lowest one for a fixed number of electrons.
-Although the QP operator $\hat{{\cal O}}_{{\rm qp}}$ in Eq.~(\ref{op_qp}) sends the expelled electron into the angular momentum $l'=0$ state, the states with any $l'$ will represent a QP.
-The QP wave function (\ref{wfn_qp}) differs from the Laughlin QP wave function but is identical with the QP wave function in the CF theory, and thus, as shown in Ref.~\onlinecite{Jeon03} , the energy of $\Psi_{1/m}^{{\rm qp}}$ is lower than that of $\Psi_{1/m}^{L,{\rm{qp}}}$.
+where $\prime$ denotes the exclusion of $j^{{\rm th}}$ electron in the product, and $\Psi_{1/m}^{(j)} = \prod_{k<l}' z_{kl}^m$ represent LC without $j$-th electron with $P_j = \sum_{k\neq j} z_{jk}^{-1}$, and $T_j^{m-1} = \prod_{k\neq j} z_{jk}^{m-1}$.
+The physical description of this QP in Eq.~\ref{wfn_qp} is as follows: One of the electrons gets expelled (Fig.~\ref{condensates}${\bf b}$) from the LC where remaining $(N-1)$ electrons rearrange themselves in their Hilbert subspace.
+While each of the electrons in the condensate experiences correlation holes of order $m$ at the position of other electrons, they feel correlation holes of order $(m-1)$ associated with the expelled electron; thus a $^{m-1}$CF emerges as QP excitation of the LC and the net increase of charge is $(-e/m)$ due to the reduction of correlation hole by order one.
+Although the expelled electron in Eq.~(\ref{wfn_qp}) is shown to be in the zero angular momentum state, it can acquire states with any angular momentum without costing any extra energy.
+Exiting from the LC in the Hilbert subspace, ${\cal H}_1$, characterized by the set of analytic functions $\{ z_j^\ell\}$, $(\ell = 0,1,2,\cdots$ representing angular momentum of a single-particle state), the electron occupies one of the states in the Hilbert subspace, ${\cal H}_2$, characterized by a set of analytic functions \cite{Girvin84} $\{ z_j^{\ell} P_j \}$.
+While the former subspace corresponds to the lowest LL, the latter may be obtained by projecting \cite{Note} the second LL onto the lowest one for a fixed number of electrons.
+Although these analytic functions may appear to be singular when two electrons approach each other, the QP wave function is not singular due to the coupling of expelled electron with the condensate in the form of Jastrow factor $T_j^{m-1}$, and ${\cal H}_2$ exists only when some of the electrons occupy ${\cal H}_1$.
+The above functional form of $P_j$ is fixed by the requirement of maximum possible exponent of any coordinate equal to the total number of flux quanta.
+The QP wave function in Eq.~(\ref{wfn_qp}) differs from the Laughlin QP wave function but is identical with the QP wave function in the CF theory, and thus, as shown in Ref.~\onlinecite{Jeon03}, the energy of $\Psi_{1/m}^{{\rm qp}}$ is lower than that of $\Psi_{1/m}^{L,{\rm{qp}}}$.
+The form (\ref{wfn_qp}) of quasiparticle wave function can be exploited to construct (see section III-A below) the ground state wave function for FQHE state at the filling factor $\nu_{2,m}^+ = 2/[2(m-1)+1]$.

+Once we choose a QP operator, we loose freedom of choosing a QH operator and vice versa.
+The QH operator is then conjugate to the QP operator (\ref{op_qp}),